bobgilmore/githooks/README.md

 ----------
 1. Catches common errors, such as checking in...
     1. git merge conflict markers
-    2. personalized debug statements
+    2. personalized debugging statements
+    3. Debugger calls
 2. Catches other suspicious code, such as calls to alert (very uncommon for me)
-3. Syntax-check all .rb files
+3. ~~Syntax-check all .rb files~~ Temporarily deactivated
 4. Prevents accidental changes to .ruby-version (and .rbenv-version)
 5. Ensures that changes to assets are accompanied by a change to production.rb (required in my main work environment).
 6. Check for probable private key commits.